frederic-perez/AmE-dictionary/data/idioms.md

 __make no bones about something__ :two: To say clearly what you think or feel about something.
 __make strides__ :two: To make progress towards a goal. _Medical science has made great strides in tackling infertility._ _The GOP nominee will need to make huge strides with Latino voters._
 __make the best of a bad bargain__ To deal with and create the best possible outcome of a bad, unfortunate, or unpleasant situation or set of circumstances. _I know this data entry job isn’t what you wanted for a career, but for the time being, try and make the best of a bad bargain._
+__make the world go round__ :dart: To be of critical or integral importance to the ordinary operation of life or the world at large.
+(Sometimes used hyperbolically.) _I tell you, coffee made the world go round when I was in grad school!_
 __make up one’s mind__ :three: To make a decision. _Too much love will kill you if you can’t make up your mind._ _“The time to make up your mind about people is never.” — The Philadelphia Story_
 __make up__ __8__ _v_ To compensate for a previous discrepancy or transgression. _I’m sorry I missed your game.
 How about I make it up to you with some ice cream?_ _I hope this makes up for last time._
 __make waves__ :four: (making waves) Cause a disturbance or controversy. _We’ve finally settled our differences, so please don’t make waves._ This expression alludes to causing turbulence in the water.